amigavision/AmigaVision/README.md

 The MiSTer core will handle these mappings for you, and joystick port configuration is pretty much never the reason you can't start or control a given game.
 It's way more likely that you have to hit the space bar, F1, or click a mouse button to get the game started.
 If you're stuck, look up the controls for a given game in an online manual — which is always a good idea anyway, as there are often additional keyboard or mouse controls needed for a given game for full enjoyment.

-### Does AmigaVision work with Kickstart 3.2 / 3.1.4?
+### Does AmigaVision work with Kickstart 3.2 or 3.1.4?

 While the standard AmigaVision setup expects Kickstart 3.1 (not 3.1.4 or 3.2) — which was the last release from Commodore in 1993 — we have had reports of the setup working if you replace `icon.library` and `workbench.library` with their respective Workbench 3.2 (or 3.1.4) versions.
 The recommended and tested setup is still Kickstart 3.1.